gradle/gradle/design-docs/testing-toolkit.md

     public interface GradleRunner {
         boolean isDebug();
-        void setDebug(boolean debug);
+        GradleRunner withDebug(boolean debug);
     }

 ### Implementation

-* When debug is enabled, run the build in embedded mode.
+* When debug is enabled, run the build in embedded mode by setting `DefaultGradleConnector.embedded(true)`.
-* Can enable debug via `GradleRunner.setDebug()`.
+* Can enable debug via `GradleRunner.withDebug(boolean)`.
 * Debug is automatically enabled when `Test.debug` is true.
 * Debug is automatically enabled when test is being run or debugged from an IDE.

 ### Test coverage

-* A user can start the `GradleRunner` with remote debugging JVM parameter for debugging purposes.
-By default the `GradleRunner` does not use the debugging JVM parameters.
+* The debug flag is properly passed to the tooling API.
 * All previous features work in debug mode.
 Potentially add a test runner to run each test in debug and non-debug mode.
 * Manually verify that when using an IDE, a breakpoint can be added in Gradle code (say in the Java plugin), the test run, and the breakpoint hit.
+* If the debug flag is not set explicitly by the user or run from the IDE, functional tests run in a forked daemon process.

 ### Open issues

 - Port number?
+- Do we expect classloading issues between user-defined dependencies and Gradle core dependencies when running in embedded mode?
+- How do we reliably determine that the build is executed from an IDE?
+- Should the integration with `Test.debug` be moved to the story that addresses the plugin development plugin?

 ## Story: Developer inspects build result of unexpected build failure